Basilic

 Frontend consumes the API via generated clients:

-• Fully typed API clients from @basilic/core
+• Fully typed API clients from @repo/core (generated by Hey API)

-• Generated React Query hooks from @basilic/react
+• Generated React Query hooks from @repo/react (generated by Hey API)

 • Type-safe error handling